 Located in the Beverly neighborhood, this slope is a well-kept South Side secret.
-It’s rarely crowded and is great for all ages – especially little ones thanks to the easy “up” paths.
+It’s rarely crowded, has hills for both sleds and snowboards and is great for all ages—especially little ones thanks to the easy “up” paths.
 Fun fact to share with the kiddos: Surrounded by a pretty forest, the hill is the remaining basin of a glacier.
-Located on 87th Street at Western Avenue.
-(773-233-3766 or online at fpdcc.com).
+W. 87th St. & S. Western Ave.
+Online: fpdcc.com.

-The kids will think it’s neat they’re sledding on a former garbage dump — minus the stink — turned sledding hill.
-Parents can sip on coffee from Jackalope Coffee or Bridgeport Coffeehouse, located just down the street, while enjoying the magnificent southern view of Chicago’s skyline and the park’s pond and wetlands.
-Located at 2700 S. Halsted St. (312-747-6497 or online at chicagoparkdistrict.com).
+The kids will think it’s neat they’re sledding on a former garbage dump—minus the stink—turned sledding hill.
+Enjoy the magnificent southern view of Chicago’s skyline and the park’s pond and wetlands, and warm up with coffee from Jackalope Coffee or Bridgeport Coffeehouse, located just down the street.
+2700 S. Halsted St. Online: chicagoparkdistrict.com.

-The famous toboggan slides from this Northwest side hill are gone, but this is still a great place to whiz down a snowdrift.
+The famous toboggan slides from this Northwest-side hill are gone, but this is still a great place to whiz down a snowdrift.
 It’s easy for small kids to manage, is lit at night, has ample parking and indoor bathrooms.
 Plus, there’s a fire pit at the adjacent indoor warming center to warm tiny fingers.
 Come around lunch or dinner to enjoy Superdawg just around the corner.
-Located at Devon and Milwaukee Avenues.
-(847-647-2240 or online at fpdcc.com).
+Devon and Milwaukee Avenues.
+Online: fpdcc.com.

 A. Montgomery Ward Park

 Don’t forget to grab a coffee or hot chocolate from the Peet’s Coffee and Tea on your way to this park, nestled on the east bank of the Chicago River.
 Erie Park is perfect for little ones just learning to sled and it’s small enough that toddlers can climb the hill alone.
-Located at 630 N. Kingsbury St. (312-742-7895 or online at chicagoparkdistrict.com).
+630 N. Kingsbury St. Online: chicagoparkdistrict.com.

-It may not be the biggest sledding hill to be found, but its convenient locations keeps Lincoln Park families flocking there on weekends.
+It may not be the biggest sledding hill to be found, but its convenient location keeps Lincoln Park families flocking there.
 When the kiddos retire their sleds for the day, take a stroll through the park to check out the Wizard of Oz statues: Tin Man, Scarecrow, Cowardly Lion, and Dorothy & Toto.
-Located at 2021 N. Burling St. (312-742-7898 or online at chicagoparkdistrict.com).
+2021 N. Burling St. Online: chicagoparkdistrict.com.

 The magnificence of Soldier Field is overshadowed in the eyes of children in the winter by the nearby sledding hill.
-The Chicago Park District creates its own faux snow to supplement the real stuff, so the hill is keep white and fluffy at all times.
-With a 33-foot vertical drop, this one is great for the thrill seekers in your family.
-A large parking lot adjacent to the hill makes this one easy to access.
-Located at 425 E. McFetridge Dr. (312-235-7000 or online at soldierfield.net).
+The Chicago Park District creates its own faux snow to supplement the real stuff, so the hill is kept white and fluffy.
+With a 33-foot vertical drop, this one is great for the thrill-seekers in your family.
+Be sure to call (312-235-7000) before you head south for the winter, as sledding is not always available.
+425 E. McFetridge Dr. Online: soldierfield.net.

 Another hidden gem can be found at Humboldt Park, one of the few hills located on the west side.
 If the kids aren’t worn out from sledding, enjoy free ice skating in the park.
-Located at 1400 N. Sacramento Ave.
-(312-742-7549 or online at chicagoparkdistrict.com).
+1400 N. Sacramento Ave.
+Online: chicagoparkdistrict.com.

 Shhhh . . . the harbor’s Cricket Hill isn’t officially designated for sledding, but come winter it’s one of the favorite downhill fun spots for city dwellers.
 Total bonus: this hill has beautiful lakeshore views, and the boat harbor is just as stunning in winter as it is in summer.
-Located at 601 W. Montrose Dr. (312-742-7527 or online at chicagoharbors.info).
+601 W. Montrose Dr. Online: chicagoharbors.info.

 photo: Lotzman Katzman via flickr

 A wetland destination in the summertime, Gompers Park slicks up in winter, covering nearly 39 acres in the North Park neighborhood.
 With its smaller hills, it’s perfect for newbies looking for a minor thrill.
-Located at 4222 W. Foster Ave.
-(773-685-3270 or online at chicagoparkdistrict.com).
+4222 W. Foster Ave.
+Online: chicagoparkdistrict.com.

 An Irving Park neighborhood gem, Horner Park is mostly known for its seasonal events and summer sports.
 However, in between holiday festivities the park’s hills are filled with sled-toting families lined up for snowy thrill-seeking in one of the North Side’s biggest parks.
-Located at 2741 W. Montrose Ave.
-(773-478-3499 or online at chicagoparkdistrict.com).
+2741 W. Montrose Ave.
+Online: chicagoparkdistrict.com.

 Here you get the perk of a big parking lot that’s rarely full, plus plenty of street parking.
 Situated in the heart of Rogers Park, the hill is a decent size and known for being a popular destination for toboggan users.
 It’s also great for little ones since the hill has stairs on either side, starting gates at the top of the hill and a nearby warming house.
-If you tire of sledding, this park also has one of the city’s best outdoor ice rinks with its official Blackhawks skating rink.
-Located at 6601 N. Western Ave.
-(773-262-6314 or online at chicagoparkdistrict.com).
+If you tire of sledding, this park also has one of the city’s best outdoor ice rinks.
+6601 N. Western Ave.
+Online: chicagoparkdistrict.com.